vdbg/airthingsapi-influx/README.md

 4. `pip3 install -r requirements.txt`
 5. `python3 main.py` or `./main.py`

+## Should I set the elevation?

+The barometric (= atmospheric) pressure is affected by the temperature, humidity and altitude (= elevation): while the standard barometric pressure at sea-level is 1013.25 mbar, it's 300 mbar at the top of Mount Everest.

+For that reason, weather stations always adjust their recorded surface pressure to the standard [mean sea-level pressure](https://en.wikipedia.org/wiki/Atmospheric_pressure#Mean_sea-level_pressure) and that pressure is the one reported in weather reports on the radio, television, newspapers, official organizations such as [NOAA](https://www.wpc.ncep.noaa.gov/basicwx/92fndfd.gif), etc. Otherwise, comparing pressures recorded at two different locations would be akin to comparing apples to oranges.

+AirThings asks for the device location but doesn't use this information (nor the recorded temperature) to adjust its recorded surface pressure.
+Therefore if you have any other weather station (such as the [Davis Vantage](https://www.davisinstruments.com/pages/vantage-pro2)) or compare Airthing's values to official ones, you will get different readings, unless you live at sea-level and it's currently [15 degrees Celsius](https://en.wikipedia.org/wiki/Standard_sea-level_conditions).

+If you wish to correct that, [find the device's altitude](https://www.advancedconverter.com/map-tools/find-elevation-of-a-location) in meters and enter it in the config file under `airthings:elevation`, then restart the script.
+If you have multiple AirThings devices at different elevations, run separate instances of this script and use `airthings:devices` to have each instance handle a subset of the devices.

 ## Cloud vs. Local considerations

 For Airthings devices that provide local querying capabilities, a recommended alternative is to use BLE instead.